mertsaner/EquilibriumScaling/README.md

 # EquilibriumScaling
 To run the program first Gurobi C++ API should be ready

-To configure the program according to your needs, edit ScalingFactors.cpp using instructions below;
+To configure the program according to your needs, edit ScalingFactors.cpp
  - Select .lp file to feed the program with your LP/IP/MIP and it will give you Row and Column Scaling Factors

  #### Notes